URBREATH/15-minutes-city/README.md

 - Points of Interest (PoIs)

-  - Folder: **osm_pois/** → contains one CSV for each osm category: ['marketgroc', 'restaurantcafe', 'education', 'health', 'postbank', 'park', 'entertainment', 'shop']
+  - Folder: **osm_pois/** → contains one CSV for each osm category: ['marketgroc', 'restaurantcafe', 'education', 'health', 'postbank', 'park', 'entertainment', 'shop', 'transportstop']

-	If poi_category_osm = all → all categories are downloaded.
+	- If poi_category_osm = all → all categories are downloaded.

-	If a specific OSM category is selected → only the specified category is downloaded.
+	- If a specific OSM category is selected → only the specified category is downloaded.

   - Folder: **custom_pois/** – contains CSV files for custom categories, only if poi_category_custom_name is specified.

-	Each CSV corresponds to a custom category defined in the parameter file.
+	- Each CSV corresponds to a custom category defined in the parameter file.

 - Street Network